 - easy bruising or bleeding

-Most adverse effects of chemotherapy disappear after the treatment finishes.
+Most side effects of chemotherapy will resolve over the days to weeks after the treatment is complete.

 Various genetic features and changes can affect an individual’s risk of cancer.
 As scientists learn more about the link between different genetic mutations and cancer, they are developing drugs that can target the specific changes that result.